-Law school applications: “Optional” Essays
+Law school applications: “Optional” Essays and Addenda

-Think of the optional essay as an additional opportunity to market yourself to the admissions committee.
-Choose a topic that will allow you to expand about a part of you that would not otherwise be evident to the readers.
-Make sure it complements rather than duplicates your personal statement, resume, and other addenda.
-And then pay attention to any additional requirements or suggestions the school offers—page length, for example, or further clarifications of the essay question.
+In sum, think of optional essay(s) and addenda as additional opportunities to market yourself to the admissions committees.
+Choose prompts and topics that will allow you to expand about parts of you that would not otherwise be evident to the readers.
+Make sure they complement rather than duplicate your personal statement, resume, and other submissions.
+And then pay attention to any additional requirements or suggestions the school offers—page lengths, for example, or additional clarifications of what they’re looking for.
 If you have any questions whatsoever about the nature of the question and whether your topic “fits,” don’t hesitate to contact the admissions staff.
-They sincerely want to evaluate based your best work, not the result of a misunderstanding.
-And, of course, always feel free to run a draft by the pre-law advisor.
+They sincerely want to evaluate you based your best work, not the result of a misunderstanding.